40 Ways to Slash Your Risk of Osteoporosis

 Although we think of it as a disease that affects older people, one way how to prevent osteoporosis is to begin at an early age.
 “Remember that we reach our peak bone mass by age 25 to 30, so it is especially important for young people to get enough calcium,” Dr. Laude says.
 “Children age 9 to 18 should get 1,300 mg a day.”
 Read about more health issues millennials need to stop ignoring.

 Eat greens with gusto

 Leafy green vegetables have lots of calcium—plus the potassium and vitamin K you need to block calcium loss from bones.
-“Other sources of calcium for those who are lactose intolerant include green leafy vegetables, such as broccoli and kale, as well as cooked turnip greens, dried figs, orange or fruit juice with added calcium, and oranges,” says Kathy Mulford, MS, CRNP, ONP-C, director of the Bone Health Center University of Maryland St. Joseph’s Medical Center/Towson Orthopaedic Associates.
+“Other sources of calcium for those who are lactose intolerant include green leafy vegetables, such as broccoli and kale, as well as cooked turnip greens, dried figs, orange or fruit juice with added calcium, and oranges,” says Kathy Mulford, RN, MS, CRNP, ONP-C, director of the Bone Health Center University of Maryland St. Joseph’s Medical Center/Towson Orthopaedic Associates in Baltimore.
 Also try bok choy and Swiss chard.
 Here’s how to eat more veggies without even trying.